bitrix24/b24restdocs/api-reference/crm/contacts/crm-contact-add.md

 || **ORIGIN_ID**
 [`string`][1] | Version of the contact data in the external system.
 Used to protect data from accidental overwriting by the external system.

-If the data was imported and not changed in the external system, such data can be edited in the CRM without fear that the next export will lead to data overwriting ||
+If the data was imported and not changed in the external system, such data can be edited in CRM without fear that the next export will lead to data overwriting ||
 || **ORIGIN_VERSION**
 [`string`][1] | Version of the original ||
 |#

 **Import**

-The fields are available for filling when the parameter `IMPORT = 'Y'` is passed in the `params` parameter.
+The fields are available for filling when passing the parameter `IMPORT = 'Y'` in the `params` parameter.

 #|
 || **Name**